GridTools/gridtools/docs_src/manuals/getting_started/getting_started.rst

 interval.
 We will discuss the details later.

 In line 18 we execute the stencil computation.
 In our example only one stencil participates.
-Hence we can use ``run_single_stage`` simplified API.
-We pass the stencil, the backend object, the grid (the information about the loop bounds) and the storages on which the computation needs to be executed.
+Hence, we can use the simple ``run_single_stage`` API.
+We pass the stencil the backend object, the grid (the information about the loop bounds) and the storages on which the computation needs to be executed.
-The number and the order of of storage arguments should match stencil accessors.
+The number and the order of storage arguments should match the number of stencil accessors.

 ^^^^^^^^^^^^^^^^^^^^^^^^
 Full GridTools Laplacian